Increasing Adequate Supply

-This cross-cutting theme will investigate the barriers and opportunities to increasing community housing supply in Canada, focusing on ensuring new housing meets adequacy standards beyond just affordability.
+This cross-cutting theme investigates the barriers and opportunities to increasing community housing supply in Canada, focusing on ensuring new housing meets adequacy standards beyond just affordability.
 This area will work with the community housing sector to identify and prioritize supply-side challenges, explore how providers define housing adequacy, and generate policy recommendations for all levels of government to boost adequate supply.

 Lead Community Partners